cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/time-travel-in-microbiome-beta-diversity-analysis-in-longitudinal-studies.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-08-05 at 11.45.10.png" alt=""><figcaption><p>Generated by the <code>generate_beta_ordination_long()</code> function, this PCoA plot illustrates the temporal trajectories of microbiome beta diversity for each individual subject.
 It specifically displays sample positioning along the first two ordination axes calculated from Bray-Curtis dissimilarity matrices.
 Each point represents one subject's microbial community at a given timepoint.</p></figcaption></figure>

-The resulting ordination plot visualizes the relationships between samples, with **proximity indicating similarity**.
-We observe intricate patterns as samples shift across the terrain over time.

-Finally, `generate_beta_change_spaghettiplot_long()` **connects the dots for each subject**, tracing individual trajectories of microbial change.
+Lastly, the `generate_beta_change_spaghettiplot_long()` function creates a plot that shows individual trajectories of microbial change, providing a detailed view of each subject's journey through time.

 ```{r
 generate_beta_change_spaghettiplot_long(